paszu/3DSRepo/Cart-Update.md

-If you already have a RedNAND setup, this guide deals exclusively with SysNAND and you should follow all instructions from within or applying to SysNAND.
+If you have already hacked your 3DS before and have a RedNAND based CFW setup, this guide deals exclusively with SysNAND and you should follow all instructions from within or applying to SysNAND.
 Note that the terms EmuNAND and RedNAND refer to slightly different implementations of [the same concept](http://3dbrew.org/wiki/NAND_Redirection).

 **Updating with a game cart containing the version 9.9.0 will remove your browser!**